OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-analyze-flight-delay-data.md

         # Azure Resource group variables
         [Parameter(Mandatory=$True,
-                HelpMessage="Enter hello Azure resource group name.
+                HelpMessage="Enter the Azure resource group name.
 It will be created if it doesn't exist.")]
         [String]$resourceGroupName,

         # SQL database server variables
         [Parameter(Mandatory=$True,
-                HelpMessage="Enter hello Azure SQL Database Server Name.
+                HelpMessage="Enter the Azure SQL Database Server Name.
 It will be created if it doesn't exist.")]
         [String]$sqlDatabaseServer,

         [Parameter(Mandatory=$True,
-                HelpMessage="Enter hello Azure SQL Database admin user.")]
+                HelpMessage="Enter the Azure SQL Database admin user.")]
         [String]$sqlDatabaseLogin,

         [Parameter(Mandatory=$True,
-                HelpMessage="Enter hello Azure SQL Database admin user password.")]
+                HelpMessage="Enter the Azure SQL Database admin user password.")]
         [String]$sqlDatabasePassword,

         [Parameter(Mandatory=$True,
-                HelpMessage="Enter hello region toocreate hello Database in.")]
+                HelpMessage="Enter the region to create the Database in.")]
         [String]$sqlDatabaseLocation,   #For example, West US.

         # SQL database variables
         [Parameter(Mandatory=$True,
-                HelpMessage="Enter hello database name.
+                HelpMessage="Enter the database name.
 It will be created if it doesn't exist.")]
-        [String]$sqlDatabaseName # specify hello database name if you have one created.
-Otherwise use "" toohave hello script create one for you.
+        [String]$sqlDatabaseName # specify the database name if you have one created.
+Otherwise use "" to have the script create one for you.
     )

     # Treat all errors as terminating